chrismattmann/MLwithTensorFlow2ed/README.md

  * [Horovod](https://github.com/horovod/horovod) - use 0.18.2 (or 0.18.1) for use with the Maverick2 VGG Face model.
  * [VGG16](https://www.cs.toronto.edu/~frossard/post/vgg16/)  - grab `vgg16.py` and `vgg16_weights.npz`, `imagenet_classes.py` and `laska.png` - only works with Python2.7,  place
 in the `lib` directory.
+ * PyDub - for Chapter 17 in the LSTM chapter.

 ## Data Requirements